Explore This Program

 Mass General is an accredited member of the American College of Bariatric Surgery Center Network.
 We offer the following surgical options for appropriate patients seeking weight loss:

-- Sleeve gastrectomy: An alternative to gastric banding, this leading-edge procedure involves removal of three quarters of the stomach
+- Sleeve gastrectomy (also known as gastric sleeve): An alternative to gastric banding, this leading-edge procedure involves removal of three quarters of the stomach

 - Roux-en-Y gastric bypass: Staples are used to divide the stomach into a small pouch and larger remnant.
 This procedure may be conducted laparoscopically (a minimally invasive approach that requires only small incisions) or as standard open surgery